greenfork/jzignet/examples/embed_janet/README.md

 # Example: Embed Janet into Zig

-If you don't have Zig installed, you can download it from official Zig website <https://ziglang.org/download/>.
-You don't need Janet installed, Janet is built into this wrapper.
+If you don't have Zig installed, you can download it from the official Zig website <https://ziglang.org/download/>.
+You don't need Janet installed, Janet is built into this library.

 How to run:
 ```shell